UPDATED for ONLINE 3/15/20

 - Take attendance and keep track of presenters, and send who presented and who was present to Prof. H and Behruz after class.

 - Help the speakers get their screen sharing set up.
 Ask for help from others if you need it.
+Remind each speaker that they may want to record their presentation; your recording is a backup.

 - Moderate questions: Ask participants to use the ‘raise your hand’ button in Zoom.
 Remind pod of critique structure: